This page provides an overview of the V-Ray Frame Buffer.

 If an 8-bit file is saved through the VFB or the Render Output / Save image settings, the sRGB gamma curve is embedded and the image appears as in the frame buffer when loaded in an external image viewer.
 If a 32-bit (exr, hdr, tif) image is saved, it remains linear and relies on the external image viewer to handle the gamma.

-The V-Ray VFB has robust Color Corrections controls (as seen in the image in the Overview) which are enabled with the icon (all covered here.) from the lower left corner of the VFB window.
-Color Corrections include Exposure, Hue/Saturation, Curves, etc. and are
+The V-Ray VFB has a robust Color Corrections control (as seen in the image in the Overview) that is enabled with its icon (shown in the table above) which is in the lower left corner of the VFB window.
+Color Corrections include Exposure, Hue/Saturation, Curves, etc. and are all covered here.

 |Swaps the A and B images.|